 Publishing a book is not easy, and never has been.
 But when you’re an Australian author, it’s even harder.
 We are so far away from the rest of the world, that relying on just our own population to make it economically worthwhile is, well, just daft.
-Getting our books in the hands of overseas readers has always been a big problem.
+Getting our books in the hands of overseas readers has always been a necessity – but also a big problem.
 Until now.

-IndieMosh started as a service to help MoshPit Publishing clients deliver their books to a worldwide audience without the cost of printing thousands of copies upfront and shipping them across the seas.
-Sounds simple, but it wasn’t always like that.
+The IndieMosh self publishing model came out of a desire – almost a need – to help MoshPit Publishing clients deliver their books to a worldwide audience without the cost of printing thousands of copies upfront and shipping them across the seas.
+Sounds simple, but it wasn’t always like that …

-In 2008 we were approached by Julie Jones to help publish her creative fiction memoir on PTSD, Running Over a Chinaman.
+In 2008 Jenny, then one of the first IPEd Accredited Editors in Australia, was building a business focused on providing editing, accounting and printing services to local residents and small businesses.
+She had been approached by Julie Jones to help publish her creative fiction memoir on PTSD, Running Over a Chinaman.

-While Jenny knew how to edit the book, she didn’t know how to publish it, but with the aid of the internet she worked out what was needed and set about helping Julie get her book published as a short run paperback for distribution by Julie as author and MoshPit Publishing as publisher.
+Initially, Jenny agreed to edit it so that Julie could find a publisher.
+But as time passed, Julie decided she wanted Jenny to be the publisher!
+While Jenny knew how to edit the book, she didn’t know how to publish it.
+With the aid of the internet, she and her ‘trusty sidekick’, daughter and graphic and web designer, Ally, worked out what was needed.
+And so they set about helping Julie get her book published as a short run paperback for distribution by Julie as author and MoshPit Publishing as publisher.

 The other thing Jenny found hard was getting the print book into bookshops.
 The discounts required by bookshops plus the cost of delivery meant that it was barely worth it.
 But getting people to buy it on the internet was hard, too.
 If people don’t know a book or a website exists, they’re not going to go looking for it!